alan-turing-institute/robots-in-disguise/README.md

 ## Overview

 The group meets <b>every week on Thursday, usually at 11-12</b>.
 Everyone is welcome to join!
-If you have any questions email [Fede Nanni](mailto:fnanni@turing.ac.uk) and remember to go through our [Code of Conduct](CodeOfConduct.md) before joining.
+If you have any questions email Fede Nanni or Alex Hickey.

 Please **get in touch** if you would like to give a talk (either about your research or a topic you think is relevant to the reading group).